colemar/fdef/README.md

 source <(curl -sL https://raw.githubusercontent.com/colemar/fed/main/fed.sh)
 ```

 This will install and save `sal`, `saf`, `fed`, and `uninstall_fed` permanently.
 It will also save bash completion for `fed` to `~/.local/share/bash-completion/completions/fed` and modify your `~/.bashrc` file to automatically load your functions, aliases and completions in future sessions.
+A backup of the file is created before this operation.

 ## 🧹 Uninstalling